Unleash Your Speed: The Thrill of Canicross

 Nutrition and Hydration for Canicross

-Fueling Your Dog's
+Fueling Your Dog's Performance

 Providing proper nutrition is essential for your dog's performance and overall health during canicross.
 Consult with your veterinarian to determine the best diet for your dog's specific needs.
 A balanced diet that includes high-quality protein, healthy fats, and carbohydrates will help fuel their muscles and provide sustained energy.
-Consider incorporating specialized dog food formulated for active dogs or working dogs to support their increased activity levels.
+Consider incorporating specialized formulated for active dogs or working dogs to support their increased activity levels.
 Avoid feeding your dog directly before a run to prevent stomach upset, and instead, offer a small meal or snack

 Hydrating Your Dog